 One Tree Hill: Nearly every female character, Brooke Davis, Rachel Gatina, Gigi Silveri, Alex and Quinn being the most notable.

 Power Rangers Lost Galaxy: Maya.
 Maya is perhaps the series' most famous, wearing a midriff-revealing outfit and portrayed by Cerina Vincent.
-And let's not forget Karone's sexy midriff-baring leather getup.
+Also Karone's sexy midriff-baring leather getup.

 Power Rangers RPM: Tenaya 7 who seems to be getting more ass shots with the new producer.
 Go, Judd!
 We also have Summer Landsdown.